hilaryrobles/HilaryRobles/README.md

 # 👋 Hi, I'm Hilary Robles
   <a href="https://www.linkedin.com/in/hillary-robles"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m an aspiring tech professional with a passion for technology and a knack for solving complex problems.
-My journey into the tech world has sparked my interest in cybersecurity and system protection, and I’m eager to apply my skills in a variety of tech fields.
+I'm an IT Technician with a growing focus on Identity and Access Management.
+What started as a deep curiosity about technology has evolved into a clear direction, and I'm passionate about building a career at the intersection of security and identity.
+I'm currently gaining hands on experience in the field while sharpening my skills in Entra ID, PowerShell, and beyond.

 ## Objective

-I aim to leverage my skills and knowledge to make a positive impact in a SOC environment, helping to safeguard digital assets and manage security incidents effectively.
-Stay tuned as this portfolio will contiously grow as I complete more projects and certificates.
+I aim to grow into a dedicated IAM professional, leveraging my hands on IT experience and security foundation to help organizations manage access, protect identities, and reduce risk across their environments.

 ## Skills